 These are the sorts of truths you don’t even want to write about.
-These are the stories you take in, you bury your head in your hands, and then you want to forget you ever heard them.
+These are the stories you take in, you put your head in your hands, and you want to forget you ever heard them.

 And I might just pass on all of it, the Catholic church’s child sex abuse scandal being so planet-encompassing and seemingly unending.
 But for the damningly black-hearted carelessness of the Ballarat Bishop, Peter Connors, I might have.
-But I can scarcely tell you how violently angry I got in reading his breezy opinions.
+But I can hardly tell you how angry I got reading his careless opinions.
 This is a person too irresponsible to have ever been properly put in charge of anything.
-He deserves to be removed immediately and sent to the terminally boiling Diocese of Greater Sahara.

-This is the latest reminder that the Catholic church hasn’t come close to realizing what, perhaps for centuries, it had become: a cabal that conspired to successfully and extra-legally abuse, molest and rape children and teens.
-It is only now — now that they can no longer get away with it — that they’re pretending to give a damn about addressing who they’ve been and what their victims have been forced to endure.
+This is the latest reminder that the Catholic church hasn’t come close to realizing what, perhaps for centuries, it had become: a cabal that conspired to molest and rape children.
+It is only now — now that they can no longer get away with it — that they’re pretending to give a damn about addressing the crimes they’ve perpetrated.

-Infuriatingly, in this case — again – pretending is all they’re prepared to do:
+Infuriatingly, in this case, pretending is all they’re prepared to do: